NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 #align(center, image("images/Synchronization and message passing.png", width: auto))

-In the *faster model* the message passing is simplified by only passing, to all the actors involved, the total waiting time needed to complete the action.
+In the *faster model* the messages passed to all the actors involved only contain the total waiting time needed to complete the action.
-This could be a drone passing the waiting time to a _zero-responder_ , _in-need_ and _first-responder_ (if present) or a _first-responder_ passing the waiting time to the _in-need_.
+This could be a drone passing the wait time to a _zero-responder_ , _in-need_ and _first-responder_ (if present) or a _first-responder_ passing the wait time to the _in-need_.

 == Moving Policies

 Both _survivors_ and _first-responders_ are characterized by a custom moving policy. _Survivors_ use this moving policy to reach the nearest exit, while _first-responders_ use it to reach a _survivor_ in need of assistance.

-These moving policies all function in the same way; given a target position, they produce the next move to take towards the target.
+All the moving policies work in the same way: given a target position, they produce the next move to take towards the target.
 Therefore, they can be abstracted and implemented in a generalized way.

-A move is considered valid if the target is in the map bound and the cell is empty, i.e. not occupied by a fire or another agent.
+A move is considered valid if the target is inside the map bounds and the cell is empty, i.e. not occupied by a fire or another agent.

 In order to support random choices, the moving policy implementation works as follows:
 - On the edge where we want to perform the move, a non-deterministic selection of offsets `i` and `j` is performed to identify a possible adjacent cell to move to (shown in @moving_policy_edge);
-- The function `is_move_valid(i, j)` evaluates whether a given adjacent cell is a valid move or not, using the selected moving policy.
+- The function `is_move_valid(i, j)` evaluates whether a given adjacent cell is a valid move or not, for the selected moving policy.

-To experiment with different moving policies, we have implemented 2 simple policies:
+To try out different moving policies, we have implemented 2 simple policies:
 - The *random* policy simply checks if the move is feasible (i.e. whether the cell is not occupied by a fire or another agent).
 In @moving_policy_random we can see that the move is valid if the cell is empty.
 By "enabling" all the feasible moves, the model non-deterministically selects one of them;
-- The *direct* policy enables only the moves with the lowest direct distance to the target.
-As shown by @moving_policy_direct, if more than one adjacent cell has the same distance to the target, the policy enables all of them and the model will randomly select among those.
+- The *direct* policy only enables the moves with the lowest direct distance to the target.
+As shown by @moving_policy_direct, if more than one cell is at the lowest distance, all of them are enabled and a random one among those will be select.

 #align(center, grid(columns: 3, gutter: 1cm, align: bottom,
   [#figure(